maphew/pelican-themes-preview/README.md

     python -m http.server 8000 -d output

 Open results (`output/$theme_name/index.html`) in live preview browser (4 open in this screenshot):
 ![image](https://user-images.githubusercontent.com/486200/209745390-dc8bf82e-ea1b-4625-8fc7-af3755328a41.png)

+Generate Github Actions yaml file (`./shots.yml`) to take screenshots of each static site:

+    make-shots-yaml.sh

+After the action is complete the repo will have the screenshots in:

+    ./screenshots

+TODO: fix the chicken and egg problem where the screenshots action records shots of the _previously published_ theme preview static sites, but with the latest commit we've also just rebuilt all the theme preview sites.

 I'm happy to transfer ownership of this repo to @getpelican if it suits their aims.